discordx-ts/discordx/packages/discordx/README.md

 class Example {
   @On()
   @Guard(
-    NotBot // You can use multiple guard functions, they are executed in the same order!
+    NotBot, // You can use multiple guard functions, they are executed in the same order!
   )
   messageCreate([message]: ArgsOf<"messageCreate">) {
     switch (message.content.toLowerCase()) {